znopp/WYR/README.md

 ---

-WYR is a Discord bot that attempts to fill a gap in the current bot market: Something that doesn't require user intervention to work!
+WYR is a "Would You Rather" Discord bot that attempts to fill a gap in the current bot market: Something that doesn't require user intervention to work!

 ## Planned Features